ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The node referring to the entirety of this JSON value is also referred to as its root node.

-JSON value:
-: As per {{-json}}, a structure complying to the generic data model of JSON, i.e., composed of components such as containers, namely JSON objects and arrays, and atomic data, namely null, true, false, numbers, and text strings.

 Node:
 : A JSON value, with an emphasis on its location within the Argument.
 I.e., a JSON value that is identical to or contained within the JSON